-After the accused has been convicted of an offense in New South Wales, the court has the option to impose a number of different penalties.
+After the accused has been convicted of an offence in New South Wales, the court has the option to impose some different penalties.
 The court’s power is restricted by the legislature, which sets the kinds of penalties, as well as the maximum penalties, that a court can impose.

 The court’s power is also restricted by decisions of higher courts that guide the penalties a court may impose.

 A sentence of incarceration is usually reserved for serious crimes or repeat offenders.
 In NSW, section 5(1) of the Crimes (Sentencing Procedure) Act 1999 requires courts to use incarceration as a punishment of last resort.

 A custodial sentence should be imposed only when no lesser punishment will be adequate to protect society or to deter the offender from committing the same crime again.